pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

 # PHASE COMPLETE: Project Prep

-    To prepare for this project you'll need to make sure you complete and understand these steps.

-    Download the sample layouts.
-We've provided two files:
+    Download the sample layouts:

       employee_directory.png - an example of what the main directory should look like employee_overlay.png - an example of the overlay providing more detail

-      You will need to create your own HTML, CSS and JS files for this project.
+      will need to create the entire HTML, CSS in addition to JS for this project.

     Review the Random User Generator documentation.